bsamadi/Machine-Learning/content/en/docs/DomainAdaptation/_index.md

   Here's where you can find some domain adaptation techniques.
 ---

-{{% pageinfo %}}
-Note: This page is a mixed up of different references.
+* Note: This page is a mixed up of different references.
 Networks and algorithms and some texts are taken from the references.
-{{% /pageinfo %}}
-11

 The deep neural networks trained on training datasets (source domain) cannot generalize well on the application datasets (target domain) because there is a discrepancy between assumptions on the source domain and the target domain.
 For example, in medical imaging data may be collected in different medical centers, the radiolosoists may use different machine settings or their behaviour sometimes may affect the data characterization.
 Essentially, the difference in data distribution between domains makes it difficult to transfer knowledge from the source to target domains.
 This transferring problem is known as domain shift (Torralba